 The good times are over for many consumers who took out Home Equity Lines of Credit (HELOC) during the housing boom of the early 2000’s.
 That’s because payment on the interest-only phase switches to include principle at the end of the 10-year “draw” period.
-This switch increases monthly payments by 50 percent or more, according to a study by TransUnion Corp.
 As borrowers throughout the country approach the end of their draw period, it could put many at risk of default.

 TransUnion estimates roughly 20 percent of HELOCs are at risk, equaling $79 billion in lines of credit.
 “The 20 percent of borrowers most in danger of default are property owners with low credit scores, high debt-to-income ratios and limited home equity,” said Ezra Becker, TransUnion’s vice president of research.

 What is a HELOC?